Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 - $R$ is the reward function
 the MDP is has been formalized in the ... by ... ,
 ==== State
 A ways to represent the environment is to use a state.
-A state is an abstract ways to decribe the joint information of all elements in the environment. we can use as exemple the game of tick-tac-toe where the representation of the board at a given time such as this image [im] is a state.
+A state is an abstract ways to decribe the joint information of all elements in the environment. we can use as exemple the game of tick-tac-toe where the representation of the board at a given time such as this image @state is a state.
 But a state is not only the representation of the board but also the information of the player turn.
 So a state is a representation of the environment at a given time.
 In the mathematical notation we usually use the notation $s$ to represent a state, and $S$ to represent the state space.
 The state space is the set of all possible states imagineable for a given environment.
 - $S$ is the state space of the environment
 - $s$ is a state in the state space given that $s in S$ ($s'$ may be used for a new state)
 - $s_t$ is the state at time $t$

+#figure(image("images/state.png", width: 45%),
+        caption: "A state in the game of tick-tac-toe")<state>
 === Action
-A Action reffers to the possible movement doable by the agent in the environment.
-In the case of the game of tick-tac-toe, the possible actions is to put a mark in one of the 9 squares.
-In the mathematical notation we usually use the notation $a$ to represent an action, and $A$ to represent the action space.
+A action reffers to the possible movement doable by the agent in the environment.
+In the case of the game of tick-tac-toe, the possible actions is to put a mark in one of the available cell out the 9 cells, for exemple in the previous example @state the "O" player has the following possible action to choose from [top left, top center, middle right, bottom left, bottom center, bottom right].
+In the mathematical notation we usually use the notation $a$ to represent an action (e.g. 'top left'), and $A$ to represent the action space (e.g list of all actions listed above).
 - $A$ is the action space of the environment
 - $a$ is an action in the action space given that $a in A$
 // maybe ? - $a_t$ is the action at time $t$